wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/07-Custom-Database-Tables/02-Interacting-with-custom-tables.md

 Some common [data validation techniques](https://developer.wordpress.org/apis/security/data-validation/) are:

-- **Safelist** – Accept data only if it matches a known, trusted value. (eg. selecting a color option)
+- **Safelist** – Accept data only if it matches a known, trusted value. (e.g. selecting a color option)
-- **Blocklist** – Reject data if it matches a known, untrusted value. (eg. rejecting profanity)
+- **Blocklist** – Reject data if it matches a known, untrusted value. (e.g. rejecting profanity)
-- **Format Detection** – Test that the data matches an accepted format. (eg. formatting phone numbers)
+- **Format Detection** – Test that the data matches an accepted format. (e.g. formatting phone numbers)

 When comparing untrusted data against the safelist, it’s important to [**use strict type checking**](https://www.php.net/manual/en/language.operators.comparison.php).
 Otherwise, an attacker could craft input [in a way that will pass validation](https://www.php.net/manual/en/language.types.type-juggling.php) against a safelist, but still have a malicious effect.